-Residential properties and those over a certain size (500 m2) must undergo air tightness testing.
-Small developments of one or two properties must have one of the buildings undergo air tightness testing.
+- Small developments of one or two properties that are exactly the same must have one of the buildings undergo air tightness testing.
 However, if the properties are of different construction then both must be tested separately.

 At what point in the build is the air tightness test carried out?

 Falcon Energy will carry out air tightness testing when the following elements of the build have been completed.
-The SAP also needs to have been completed as this sets the target for the air tightness test.
+The SAP calculations also need to have been completed as this sets the target for the air tightness test.

 - The walls are finished and have been plastered or decorated.